sslaia/GuNews/README.md

 in this time of fake news epidemic.

+**Please note**:

-**Please note**: The app shows headlines with news related images.
+1. The app shows headlines with news related images.
 This could eat into your data allowance, especially if you are on limited cellular data.
 To reduce data usage, go to the *Settings* and switch off *Show images in the news list*.

+2. You can refine the search results by adjusting the order by in Settings.
+Try with relevance, newest or oldest for better results.

 ## GuNews and GoNews?